 This issue could have easily been avoided if the script had simply conserved screen time by not playing the OP/ED video every episode and removing the overly long flashbacks and recaps.
 Such content wasted almost 6 minutes per episode.
 If the ending was an extended Love of Kill Episode 13 that would have allowed for a much better conclusion since the effective runtime could have increased by over 60 minutes.

 With all of these issues negatively impacting anime fans’ reactions to the TV show, it doesn’t seem likely that the anime production committee will have Love of Kill renewed for a second season.
 But it would be nice to be wrong since the second half of Chateau Noble’s story really needs to be animated in order for the anime experience to be fulfilling (please see the manga comparison section below for more details).

-A Love of Kill manga sequel is already out in the webcomic
+Love of Kill manga ending in 2023, but a sequel is already out in the webcomic